 - Ready to learn

-Here are some plants that were planted this year .
+Here are some plants that were planted last year .

 Can you name the plant?

 St Gilberts are in involved in WOW - for another year round walk to school challenge !!!

 Every class records and tracks how each pupil comes to school and at the end of each half term the pupil can earn a badge if they have walked, cycled, scootered or parked and stride to school.

 We went on a nature walk to Winton Park today.
 We collected our own natural treasures in egg boxes and completed some bark rubbings too!